Music Library

 When you open the Artist, Album Artist, or Composer sections, you can see a switcher for Songs / All Albums / Exclusive Albums / Solo Albums.

-• Songs: Displays all songs where this Artist / Album Artist / Composer is set in the audio tags.
+• Songs — displays all songs where this Artist / Album Artist / Composer appears in the audio tags.

-• All Albums: Shows compilation albums and all albums where the artist is present.
+• All Albums — shows compilation albums and all albums where the artist is present at all.

-• Solo Albums: Shows albums where only the specified artist’s tracks are displayed, even if other artists have albums with the same name.
+• Solo Albums — shows albums where only the specified artist’s tracks appear, even if other artists have albums with the same name.

 Settings